-A monthly MCSAP Coordination meeting with UHP and the MCD is held to review progress toward reaching MCSAP goals, review CMV related crashes and possible prevention, make future plans, and to discuss and address challenges in the MCSAP program.
-Our FMCSA State Programs Manager and Division Administrator are also invited to these meetings during the year.
+MCSAP Coordination meetings with UHP and the MCD is held to review progress toward reaching MCSAP goals, review CMV related crashes and possible prevention, make future plans, and to discuss and address challenges in the MCSAP program.
+Our FMCSA State Programs Manager and Division Administrator are invited to these meetings during the year.

-4 - MCSAP Structure
+Part 1 Section 4 - MCSAP Structure